 You should execute mysql_upgrade each time you upgrade MySQL.

-If you install MySQL from RPM packages on Linux, you must install the server and client RPMs. mysql_upgrade is included in the server RPM but requires the client RPM because the latter includes mysqlcheck.
-(See Section 2.5.1, “Installing MySQL on Linux Using RPM Packages”.)
+As of MySQL 5.7.5, mysql_upgrade communicates directly with the MySQL server, sending it the SQL statements required to perform an upgrade.
+Before 5.7.5, mysql_upgrade invokes the mysql and mysqlcheck client programs to perform the required operations.
+For the older implementation, if you install MySQL from RPM packages on Linux, you must install the server and client RPMs. mysql_upgrade is included in the server RPM but requires the client RPM because the latter includes mysqlcheck.
+(See Section 2.5.5, “Installing MySQL on Linux Using RPM Packages”.)

 On Windows Server 2008, Vista, and newer, you must run mysql_upgrade with administrator privileges.
 You can do this by running a Command Prompt as Administrator and running the command.
 Failure to do so may result in the upgrade failing to execute correctly.